au-ts/lionsos_docs/content/docs/examples/kitty/_index.md

 any internal code.

-MicroPython is very configurable, the minimum functionality MicroPython needs to run a way to output and receive on a serial device.
+MicroPython is very configurable, the minimum functionality MicroPython needs to run is a way to output and receive on a serial device.
 From there, everything added like timing, networking and file systems is up to what you need from MicroPython.

 More information about porting can be found [here](https://docs.micropython.org/en/latest/develop/porting.html).